Distributive-Network/pythonmonkey-examples/README.md

   - Calling JavaScript code that uses NPM modules
 - `load-wasm-from-py/`
   - Loading a WebAssembly module in Python and calling WASM function
+- `promises/`
+  - Using JavaScript promises in Python